This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-To fight for justice and the compensation that your child deserves, you need to be able to work with the best representation.
-Start by finding a lawyer that specializes, not just in medical malpractice, but birth injuries.
+To fight for justice and the compensation that your child deserves, you need to work with the best representation.
+Start by finding a lawyer that specializes, not just in medical malpractice but birth injuries.

 Some of these lawyers are even more specialized and may cover only cerebral palsy cases, for instance.
 The more expertise your lawyer has, the better your chances of making a successful case.

 A good birth injury lawyer should have testimonials or references from previous clients, the people for whom they have already won justice and compensation.

 Before you make your choice, be sure that the lawyer can answer all your questions and that they make you feel comfortable going forward with your birth injury case.